Venue guide: The Crossing, Birmingham

-For the longest time reserved for students of the college and the occasional production rehearsal for bands playing at the city’s larger venues, The Crossing has quickly become a favourite among Birmingham’s independent promoters; it has hosted the legendary Supersonic Festival for the last two years, and This is Tmrw’s Future Days has brought the likes of Kurt Vile and Parquet Courts to the venue.
+For the longest time reserved for students of the college and the occasional production rehearsal for bands playing at the city’s larger venues, The Crossing has quickly become a favourite among Birmingham’s independent promoters; it has hosted the legendary Supersonic Festival, and This is Tmrw’s Future Days has brought the likes of Kurt Vile and Parquet Courts to the venue.

 The Crossing boasts a flexible bar system within the auditorium.
 Typically, entrance to a concert at the venue will be located on Milk Street, though there is access through the college as well.
 The Milk Street entrance is wheelchair accessible.